-- Make sure windows are not nailed or painted shut.
+- Make sure that all windows and doors can be opened from the inside without a key, tool, or special knowledge.
 Security gratings on windows should have a fire safety opening feature so they can be easily opened from the inside.

 - Teach family members to stay low to the floor where the air is safer to breathe in a fire.